Bakser/bakser.github.io/_pages/about.md

 * Reviewer (Journal): [Neurocomputing](https://www.sciencedirect.com/journal/neurocomputing), [Complex & Intelligent Systems](https://www.springer.com/journal/40747), [AI Open](https://www.sciencedirect.com/journal/ai-open), [IEEE TASLP](https://signalprocessingsociety.org/publications-resources/ieeeacm-transactions-audio-speech-and-language-processing), [Frontiers of Computer Science](https://www.springer.com/journal/11704)

 ## Student Mentoring
 I am fortunate to have been mentored by several wonderful advisors and also feel obiligated to pass on the support.
-If you are a junior student interested in collaborating with me or seeking career advice, please feel free to reach out and schedule a meeting.
+If you are a junior student interested in collaborating or seeking career advice, please just reach out and schedule a meeting.

 Below is a (non-exhaustive) list of students who have collaborated with me.